AnnaUF/HelloLeaflet/README.md

 # HelloLeaflet
 Intro Leaflet Assignment

-Following Quickstart from Leaflet, but substituting London corrdinates for Paris.
+Following Quickstart from Leaflet, but substituting London coordinates for Paris.